How to Mount Scope on AR 15: Step-by-Step Guide for Accuracy

 Some AR-15 scope mounts require unique tools, so check your mount’s instructions before you begin.

-Understanding Ar-15 Rail Systems And Scope Mounts
+Understanding AR-15 Rail Systems And Scope Mounts

 The AR-15 typically uses a Picatinny rail (MIL-STD-1913), but some older or budget models may use a Weaver rail.
 These look similar, but Picatinny rails have wider, more consistent slots for better compatibility.